astorfi/Large-Scale-AI-Blueprint/README.md

 Training ultra-large models presents unique challenges, particularly in managing computational resources and ensuring effective learning.

-- **Model Parallelism**: Splits a model across multiple GPUs, allowing different parts of the model to be processed in parallel.
-This technique requires a deliberate division of the model's architecture across the available hardware.
+- **Model Parallelism**: Splits a model across multiple GPUs, which allows different parts of the model to be processed in parallel.
+This technique requires a careful division of the model's architecture across the available hardware.

     ```python
     class ModelParallelResNet50(ResNet):